wp-plugins/socials-ignited/readme.txt

 This version is recommended for users having responsive themes, and those who want to add their own icons.

 == Changelog ==

+= 1.1.1 =
+* Fixed an issue where the URL would appear on the "Enter your URL" prompt.
+* Updated language files as they seemed to be empty.

 = 1.1 =
 * Fixed an issue where the icons looked huge in mobile devices.